hartsfield/bolt/README.md

 # BOLT

-Bolt is a go program that generates the scaffolding for a web app using a component based architecture.
-It also generates server code and other files that are useful for rapid prototyping and development.
+Bolt is a Go program that generates the scaffolding for a web app using a component based architecture, and generates server code and other files that are useful for rapid prototyping and development.
+Bolt also has other features useful for rapid development.

 NOTE: Bolt is under heavy development and is still considered beta.